This medication is administered to a patient experiencing chest pain from an MI to reduce clot formation

 *along with its anti-inflammatory and pain reducing qualities, it is also an antiplatelet medication, meaning it keeps the blood thin and prevents clots from forming.
 Can be taken daily as well for preventative measures (81 mg)

-a BNP greater than 100 may be an indication of what?
+A BNP greater than 100 may be an indication of this.

 This cardiac medication is often used to treat bradycardia by increasing heart rate and is commonly administered in emergency settings.